ilrWebServices/ilr-website/docroot/sites/all/modules/contrib/social_feed_field/README.txt

   On this page you can configure multiple settings.
 Both the main module as the submodules that implement our hook have their settings displayed here.

+  On this page you can setup api keys for the submodules.
+Keep in mind that you have to create them yourself.
+The submodules that are included in this module have some documentation or some help pages available for this and are shown in the fieldset of these channels.

+  Both Twitter and Facebook require you to connect through Oauth.
+For both channels the submodules (will) provide step by step help and some automagical configuration.

+* Add a field to a entity of the type Social Feed Field.
+On this field you can setup which channels you want to use, image styles to use and some default settings.

 MAINTAINERS
 -----------